 I’ve always found the best way to prepare for an interview is to think about the subjects you will cover.
-Let’s face it, there are always going to be a set of standard questions you will be asked, so you should prepare the answer before you go in to the interview.
-I don’t think you should come across as false but I do think you should be rehearsed.
+Let’s face it, there are always going to be a set of standard questions you will be asked, so you should prepare the answers before you go into the interview.
+I don’t think you should come across as false, but I do think you should rehearse.

-Over the next two blogs I will look at some of the common questions interviewers ask and the answers I would give if I had an interview, the examples are personal to me but hopefully will help you think about how you structure your answers.
+I will look at some of the common questions interviewers ask and the answers I would give if I had an interview, the examples are personal to me but hopefully, they will help you think about how you structure your answers.

-When this question comes up, which it always does, I keep the answer specific to my career and very succinct (if you don’t know your career history know one will!)
+When this question comes up, which it always does, I keep the answer specific to my career and very succinct (if you don’t know your career history no one will!)

 “After leaving University in 2003 I accepted my first full-time role at Deloitte and spent a year and a half there as a team administrator.
-During this time I came to realise that I loved working in the support staff team and moved from there to my next role as Personal Assistant and Administrator at the ICAEW.
+During this time, I came to realise that I loved working with the support staff team and moved from there to my next role as Personal Assistant and Administrator at the ICAEW.
 I worked at the ICAEW for 3 and a half years and in that time was promoted to an Account Manager where I looked after 12 Committees and supervised one administrator.
-Unfortunately I was made redundant but successfully moved on to my next role as a PA to the Business Assurance Director at Lloyds Register.
-I thoroughly enjoyed my time in this role and learnt a great deal but was fortunate to be targeted for my next role at BMS where I am currently Executive Assistant to the COO, CFO and Company Secretary”
+Unfortunately, I was made redundant but successfully moved on to my next role as a PA to the Business Assurance Director at Lloyd’s Register.
+I thoroughly enjoyed my time in this role and learnt a great deal, but was fortunate to be targeted for my next role at BMS where I am currently Executive Assistant to the COO, CFO and Company Secretary”

-“For a long time I really enjoyed working for my current employee and I have felt that I learnt a lot from the role and also from my manager.
-However the job is limited and doesn’t provide me with much room to grow (you can expand this for what ever reason fits your circumstances).
+“For a long time I really enjoyed working for my current employer and I have felt that I learnt a lot from the role and also from my manager.
+However, the job is limited and doesn’t provide me with much room to grow (you can expand this for whatever reason fits your circumstances).
 I feel that this position will give me the opportunity to expand my skill set and also move forward in my career.”

 This is a tricky question because you should try to sell yourself in an interview not dwell on your bad points.
-I always try to turn this question from a negative answer into a positive, note that you have a flaw but tell the interviewers what you have done to overcome it.
+I always try to turn this question from a negative answer into a positive, note that you have a flaw, but tell the interviewer what you have done to overcome it.

-“In my previous role I had to work with a lot of strong-minded and opinionated consultants and found that I lacked the ability to be assertive with them and sometimes I felt they were able to get me to do work that I was uncomfortable with.
-After discussing this with my Manager I attended an assertiveness course and gain the training I needed to deal with them.
-I find it hard to say no. It is a work in progress but I am getting there”.
+“In my previous role, I had to work with a lot of strong-minded and opinionated consultants and found that I lacked the ability to be assertive with them and sometimes I felt they were able to get me to do work that I was uncomfortable with.
+After discussing this with my Manager I attended an assertiveness course and gained the training I needed to deal with them.
+I find it hard to say no. It is a work in progress, but I am getting there”.

-Again try to remain diplomatic with this question.
-For the “satisfying” part of the question refer back to aspects of your role that will benefit your potential employee and for the “frustrating” part think about the new role and how it will improve your career and working environment.
+Again, try to remain diplomatic with this question.
+For the ‘satisfying’ part of the question refer back to aspects of your role that will benefit your potential employer and for the ‘frustrating’ part think about the new role and how it will improve your career and working environment.
 Don’t make the frustrating aspect personal to anyone, make it about the company environment.